TkTech/ckanext-cloudstorage/README.md

     ckanext.cloudstorage.driver_options = {"key": "<your public key>", "secret": "<your secret key>"}

-If you're using Azure, you can install the `azure-storage` module to get improved behaviour.
-If the azure-storage module is found, then shared access urls can be enabled, allowing the container to disable public access and instead generating one-use URLs that expire after an hour.
-This prevents users that do not have access to a resource from viewing them.

-    ckanext.cloudstorage.use_secure_urls = 1

 # Support

 Most libcloud-based providers should work out of the box, but only those listed